|Born||in Oakland, California, USA|

-Billie Joe Armstrong was born in Piedmont, California, a small town surrounded by the city of Oakland, and was raised in Rodeo, California, as the youngest of six children to Andrew "Andy" Armstrong and Ollie Jackson.
+Billie Joe Armstrong was born in Piedmont, California, a small town surrounded by the city of Oakland, and was raised in Rodeo, California, the youngest of six children of Ollie (Jackson) and Andrew "Andy" Marsicano Armstrong.
 His father worked as a jazz musician and truck driver for Safeway Inc. to support his family.
 He died of esophageal cancer on September 10, 1982.
 The song "Wake Me Up When September Ends" is a memorial to his father.
 He has five older siblings: David, Alan, Marci, Hollie, and Anna.
 His mother worked at Rod's Hickory Pit restaurant in El Cerrito.
 Armstrong and Mike Pritchard's first live performance was at Rod's Hickory Pit in 1987; their first performance under the name Green Day was in Davis, a college town approximately an hour's drive northeast of San Francisco Bay.

 Armstrong's interest in music started at a young age.
 He attended Hillchest Elementary School in Rodeo, where a teacher encouraged him to record a song titled "Look for Love" at the age of five on the Bay Area label Fiat Records.
 After his father died, his mother married a man whom her children disliked, which resulted in Armstrong's further retreat into music.
 At the age of 10, Armstrong met Mike Dirnt in the school cafeteria and they immediately bonded over their love of music.
 He became interested in punk rock after being introduced to punk rock by his brothers.
 Armstrong has also cited Minneapolis-based bands The Replacements and Husker Du as major musical influences.

 Armstrong attended John Swett High School, also in Crockett, and later Pinole Valley High School in Pinole, California, but then dropped out to pursue his musical career.